who was chanakya

 • Arthashastra: This treatise, discovered in 1905, delves into statecraft.
 It offers detailed discussions on economic and fiscal policies, public welfare, international relations, and military strategies.
 Additionally, it outlines the responsibilities of a ruler.
 While some scholars debate single authorship, Chanakya is widely considered a primary contributor, if not the sole author.

-• Chanakya Niti (or Chanakya Neeti-shastra): This collection of aphorisms, or wise sayings, is believed to be Chanakya’s compilation of valuable insights drawn from various ancient scriptures (shastras)
+• Chanakya Niti (or Chanakya Neeti-shastra): This collection of aphorisms, or wise sayings, is believed to be Chanakya’s compilation of valuable insights drawn from various ancient scriptures (shastras).

 Conclusion

-This article provides information about “Who was Chanakya.”
+This article provides information about “Who is Chanakya.”
 Chanakya dedicated his life to creating the Mauryan Empire and aiding its founders, Chandragupta Maurya and his successor, Bindusara.
 He was their counselor, economist, and philosopher.
 His insight into human nature is crucial.
 This principle is deeply rooted in the teachings of who was Chanakya, He stressed understanding people’s strengths and weaknesses is essential for leadership and communication.
 This still applies as today’s successful leaders grasp the motives behind behavior.

 To understand the significance of his ideas, it is essential to ask, who was Chanakya?
 Chanakya’s teachings stay relevant in modern India.
 He envisioned a united subcontinent, shaping India’s foundations.
 His ideas on policing, justice, charity, conflict prevention, and diplomacy remain relevant, earning him the title of the Indian Machiavelli.
 His words echo: “Never share your secrets with anybody.
 It will destroy you.”